asb2m10/jsusfx/README.md

 Building
 --------
-* cmake, PHP and nasm is required to build native x86_64 support code
+* cmake is the build system and PHP and nasm are required to build native x86_64 support code

 Credits
 -------